algolia/brefsearch/README.md

 that: I uploaded each `.mp3` file to their UI and downloaded the resulting `.vtt` file.

-I the proofread them all (re-watching the whole TV Show locally with subtitles added).
+I then proofread them all (re-watching the whole TV Show locally with subtitles added).
 I would say HappyScribe did a 90% good job, but I still had to fix some proper nouns and when multiple people were speaking at the same time.

 `.vtt` files are stored and committed in `./data/vtts`, following the same pattern as the video/audio files.
+If you need to do proofreading, this is where you'll need to edit the content.

 > [!NOTE]
-> You can probably automate that with a call to OpenAI Whisper API.
+> You can probably automate that with a call to OpenAI Whisper API or HappyScribe if you're looking to build an automated pipeline.

 > [!TIP]
-> YouTube can generate automatic captions for its videos, accessible through
-> `yt-dlp`, but the quality on french content was horrible, so I couldn't use
+> YouTube generate sautomatic captions for its videos, that you can get with `yt-dlp --write-subs` but the quality on french content was horrible, so I couldn't use
-> it.
+> them.
 Maybe if your content is well spoken in clear english it could work for
 > you.

-### 5. Scaffold the ./data/episodes folder
+### 5. Scaffold the `./data/episodes` folder

 Here, I also did some manual work.
 I called `yt-dlp --dump-json` on each video of the playlist and extracted the name and duration from each video and created